netket/netket/docs/docs/varstate.rst

 The Variational State Interface
 *******************************

-A central element of NetKet is the :class:`~netket.variational.VariationalState` interface.
+A central element of NetKet is the :class:`~netket.vqs.VariationalState` interface.
 A Variational State represents an approximate, variational description of a system, and can be used to probe it.

 As of now, NetKet has two types of Variational state implementations:

-- :class:`~netket.variational.MCState`, which is a classical variational approximation of a pure state.
+- :class:`~netket.vqs.MCState`, which is a classical variational approximation of a pure state.

-- :class:`~netket.variational.MCMixedState`, which is a classical variational approximation of a mixed state.
+- :class:`~netket.vqs.MCMixedState`, which is a classical variational approximation of a mixed state.

 It is our plan to build upon this interface for new kind of variational states in the future.
 For example, we